specdb/specdb/docs/catalog.rst

 show
 ----

-A printout of the catalog values for a list of IDs is provided by `show_cat`::
+A printout of the catalog values for a list of IDKEYs is provided by `show_cat`::

-   igmsp.qcat.show_cat(IDs)
+   sdb.qcat.show_cat(IDs)

 This includes the flag_group values which indicate the groups that include a given source.
 The catalog only shows a single